-Business-Safehold Inc. (the "Company") operates its business through one reportable segment by acquiring, managing and capitalizing ground leases.
+Business-Safehold Inc. (the "Company") operates its business through one reportable segment by acquiring, managing and capitalizing Ground Leases.
 Ground leases are long-term contracts between the landlord (the Company) and a tenant or leaseholder.
-The Company believes that it is the first publicly-traded company formed primarily to acquire, own, manage, finance and capitalize ground leases.
+The Company believes that it is the first publicly-traded company formed primarily to acquire, own, manage, finance and capitalize Ground Leases.
 Ground leases generally represent ownership of the land underlying commercial real estate projects that is net leased by the fee owner of the land to the owners/operators of the real estate projects built thereon ("Ground Leases").
 Under a Ground Lease, the tenant is generally responsible for all property operating expenses, such as maintenance, real estate taxes and insurance and is also responsible for development costs and capital expenditures.
 Ground Leases are typically long-term (base terms ranging from 30 to 99 years, often with tenant renewal options) and have contractual base rent increases (either at a specified percentage or consumer price index ("CPI") based, or both) and sometimes include percentage rent participations.
+The Company's CPI lookbacks are generally capped between 3.0% - 3.5%.
+In the event cumulative inflation growth for the lookback period exceeds the cap, these rent adjustments may not keep up fully with changes in inflation.